 Amongst IT consultants and fellow Microsoft MVPs who work across lots of different tenants there’s been some excitement, as folks are envisaging this will remove a lot of their day-to-day pain switching tenants.
 Personally, I don’t think folks working individually across with several clients will see the big benefits.
 The benefits come when larger groups need to work together.

-Teams Connect, Shared Channels and the supporting Azure AD technology, B2B Direct Connect are most suitable for use-cases where people outside of IT departments need to have longer, ongoing relationships as part of virtual teams.
+Teams Connect, Shared Channels and the supporting Azure AD technology, Cross Tenant Collaboration (referred to at Ignite 2021 as B2B Direct Connect) are most suitable for use-cases where people outside of IT departments need to have longer, ongoing relationships as part of virtual teams.
 A typical use-case will be a large enterprise who works with an external marketing agency.
 Shared Channels will make it easy for them to spin up new campaigns, and then chat and work on files together.

-In most cases, I’ll expect that IT departments will plan to use controls available in B2B Direct to make sure the right guide-rails are in-place.
+In most cases, I’ll expect that IT departments will plan to use controls available in Cross Tenant Collaboration to make sure the right guide-rails are in-place.
 The model for Teams Connect is such that the business should be able to create new Shared Channels and add the right people quickly and easily.
-Therefore, IT departments will create the relationships in Azure B2B Direct with the right scoping between organizations up-front and then step back and let the business do as they need.
+Therefore, IT departments will create the relationships in Azure AD Cross Tenant Collaboration with the right scoping between organizations up-front and then step back and let the business do as they need.

 In many cases, this will be a model where one organization who owns the relationship will “host” Shared Channels, and then the partner organization will “join” or consume the Shared Channels.
 Rather than always creating a two-way relationship so shared channels can be created on both side, basic governance should follow wording within contracts to make sure it is clear in which tenant data should be stored, and then the configuration for that relationship created to make sure those guide rails enforce those rules.